Xbox One: Sales

 In January 2016, CFO of Electronic Arts Blake Jorgensen reported during a financial call that the Xbox One had sold "around 18 to 19 million" units.
 This is half of the 36 million units of the PlayStation 4 that Sony claimed at the time, but higher than that of the Xbox One's other main competitor, Nintendo's Wii U, which sold 12.5 million units.
 Research firm IHS Markit estimated 39.1 million units were sold by the end of March 2018.
 Video game industry analyst Daniel Ahmad estimated that approximately 41 million units had been as of January 2019.
 Most industry analysts have estimated Xbox One's lifetime sales to be around 50 million to 51 million units.

-In a August 2022 antitrust filing with Brazilian regulator Cade regarding its proposed acquisition of Activision Blizzard, Microsoft stated that "more than twice as many" PlayStation 4 consoles were sold in comparison to Xbox consoles during the previous generation.
-Based on figures from Sony stating that 117.2 million PS4 consoles had been shipped as of March 2022, it was projected by The Verge that the Xbox One must had sold less than 58.5 million units, and that these numbers were in line with market research from Ampere Analysis which found that Xbox One had an install base of 51 million consoles as of Q2 2020.
+In an August 2022 antitrust filing with Brazilian regulator Cade regarding its proposed acquisition of Activision Blizzard, Microsoft stated that "more than twice as many" PlayStation 4 consoles were sold in comparison to Xbox consoles during the previous generation.
+Based on figures from Sony stating that 117.2 million PS4 consoles had been shipped as of March 2022, it was projected by The Verge that the Xbox One must have sold less than 58.5 million units, and that these numbers were in line with market research from Ampere Analysis which found that Xbox One had an install base of 51 million consoles as of Q2 2020.

+In June 2023, during an ID@Xbox presentation at the Best International Games (BIG) Festival in Brazil, Microsoft revealed that 58+ million Xbox One consoles have been shipped worldwide.